jpmelos/fdintercept/README.md

 - [ ] Define log filenames via configuration file
 - [ ] Look for configuration in `$XDG_CONFIG_HOME/fdintercept/rc.toml`
 - [ ] Look for configuration in a file passed in via the command line
+- [ ] Look for configuration in a file passed in via an environment variable (`$FDINTERCEPTRC`)
 - [ ] Allow intercepting arbitrary file descriptors
+- [ ] Allow definition of message schemas, add separators between messages
+- [ ] Add timestamps to messages

 ## License